NCIP/prot-express/software/readme.txt

         as the docBase directory)
-mvn tomcat:undeploy  -- undeploys the application from tomcat mvn tomcat:redeploy   -- redploys the application to tomcat (does not seem to be as reliable as tomcat:undeploy tomcat:deploy)
+mvn tomcat:undeploy  -- undeploys the application from tomcat mvn tomcat:redeploy   -- redploys the application to tomcat (does not seem to be as reliable as tomcat:undeploy tomcat:deploy) mvn verify -- checks that all required metrics are met

 All commands can be chained as is visible in the project batch files.